 Gazumping is, essentially, when somebody succeeds in acquiring a property, when they place a higher offer than one already accepted by the seller from somebody else.

 Gazumping can also be when a seller suddenly demands a higher price on the property, after previously accepting a lower offer.

 Ultimately, gazumping is a home buyer’s worst fear.
 First of all, they’ve found their dream home and believe they’ve secured it, only to lose out on it, thanks to a mystery buyer with more cash.

-To make things worse, the buyer may also have invested in surveys, conveyancing and mortgage arrangement fees for the property, which are wasted one they have been gazumped by a wealthier buyer.
+To make things worse, the buyer may also have invested in a structural surveys, conveyancing and mortgage arrangement fees for the property, which are wasted one they have been gazumped by a wealthier buyer.
 Ultimately, the buyer with less disposable cash loses out on more in a gazumping situation.